Connecting Qualtrics to Tufts Systems

 Be careful for case sensitive and spelling.

-For an example, you may have a Qualtrics survey with a file upload question: "Upload your graduation photos!" which you will distribute to students.
-You want these photos to be sent directly to a Box folder called "Pictures of Graduation".
-So, effectively, the user uploads a file to your survey and that file is sent to and stored in the Box folder.
+For example, you may have a Qualtrics survey for students that has a file upload question: "Upload your graduation photos" and as students take your survey, you want these photos to be sent directly to a Box folder called "Pictures of Graduation".
+You can configure a file upload question in your Qualtrics survey such that the uploaded file is automatically sent to and stored in the Box folder.

 To do this, you will use Box's File Request Feature and embed this feature inside the Qualtrics survey.
 To set this up: